malikashish8/malikashish8.github.io/_posts/2019-02-12-Storing-Secrets-in-Jenkins.md

 layout: single
 classes: wide
 toc: false
-author_profile: true
+author_profile: false
 toc_label: "Contents"
-tags: DevSecOps Jenkins Security Secret Management
+tags: DevSecOps Jenkins Security WiP
 ---

 Jenkins is an open source automation tool that provides support for build and deployment.
 With hundreds of plugins Jenkins provides a lot of customization and extensibiliy.